shervinazadi/topoGenesis/README.md

 # topoGenesis

-[topoGenesis](https://github.com/shervinazadi/topoGenesis) is an open-source python package that provides topological structures and functions for Generative Systems and Sciences.
+[topoGenesis](https://github.com/shervinazadi/topoGenesis) is an open-source python package that provides topological structures and functions for Generative Systems and Sciences for various application areas such as:
+- generative design in architecture and built environment
+- generative spatial simulations
+- 3D image processing
+- topological data analysis
+- machine learning

 ## Vision